 - 1. The perpetrator employed a substance or a weapon that releases a substance as a result of its employment. - 2.
-The substance was such that it causes death or serious damage to health in the ordinary course of events, through its toxic properties. - 3.
-The conduct took place in the context of and was associated with an international armed conflict - 4.
-The perpetrator was aware of factual circumstances that established the existence of an armed conflict.
+The substance was such that it causes death or serious damage to health in the ordinary course of events, through its toxic properties. - The conduct took place in the context of and was associated with an international armed conflict. - 4.
+The perpetrator was aware of factual circumstances that established the existence of an armed conflict

-Article 8 (2) (b) (xviii) War crime of employing prohibited gases, liquids, materials or devices Elements
+Article 8 (2) (b) (xviii) War crime of employing prohibited gases, liquids, materials or devices

-- 1. The perpetrator employed a gas or other analogous substance or device. - The gas, substance or device was such that it causes death or serious damage to health in the ordinary course of events, through its asphyxiating or toxic properties.48 - 3.
-The conduct took place in the context of and was associated with an international armed conflict.
+- 1. The perpetrator employed a gas or other analogous substance or device. - The gas, substance or device was such that it causes death or serious damage to health in the ordinary course of events, through its asphyxiating or toxic properties.48

-47 As indicated by the use of the term 'private or personal use', appropriations justified by military necessity cannot constitute the crime of pillaging.
+47 As indicated by the use of the term "private or personal use", appropriations justified by military necessity cannot constitute the crime of pillaging.